 What’s happening with your 6 month old baby’s sleep?
 Several new developments, actually:

 - Your 6 month old baby’s naps should begin to consolidate.
 Note the ‘should’ – not all 6 month old babies will show signs of naturally establishing a nap schedule, and some will continue to take many short naps during the day.
 But most will.
 You will probably notice that the unpredictable naps you’ve been working with over the past 6 months slowly begin to merge into three semi-predictable naps.
+This is the time we start to sleep a sleep schedule begin.

 - Your 6 month old baby will likely be able to drop down to 1 night feeding.
 It’s still normal for a 6 month old baby to need 1-2 night feedings, but most 6 month old babies are able to get by with just 1 feeding at night.
 (Most – not all!
 Don’t feel bad if your 6 month old still needs to feed twice during the night).
 If your baby is nursing more than once or twice per night, however, work to gradually decrease those night feeds.

-6 Month Old Baby Schedule: 3 Steps To A Better One
+3 Steps To A Better Schedule

 If you haven’t yet adjusted your baby to a somewhat clock-based schedule, it can be a daunting process to start.
 We understand that!
 That’s why we are outlining 3 steps to help you establish a healthy 6 month old baby schedule: